ScratchEverywhere/ScratchEverywhere/README.md

 ## Installation

 Scratch Everywhere! is Homebrew software and requires a hacked/modded console.
-There are 2 methods to install the runtime:
+There are two methods to install the runtime:
 - Download the release or nightly build (easy), or
 - Build the file yourself (harder)